yuva13/website-1/content/en/docs/setup/_index.md

 ## Learning environment

-If you're learning Kubernetes, use the Docker-based solutions: tools supported by the Kubernetes community, or tools in the ecosystem to set up a Kubernetes cluster on a local machine.
+If you're learning Kubernetes, use the Docker-based solutions: tools supported by  hello the Kubernetes community, or tools in the ecosystem to set up a Kubernetes cluster on a local machine.

 {{< table caption="Local machine solutions table that lists the tools supported by the community and the ecosystem to deploy Kubernetes." >}}